Tasking Manager Mapper Guide

 - In a comment it is possible to address specific mappers by starting with @, following by an OSM user name.
 Add #contributors, #author or #managers to address these.

 Submit task button, and your work is ready for review.

 It is very difficult to be completely certain that you have completed a task - however it is acceptable to mark the task as complete if you are fairly sure - the contents will be checked by another mapper when validating, and any small additions can be made then.

 Marking a Task as Bad Imagery

 You will sometimes select a task that can not be mapped because the imagery is low resolution or has cloud cover.
-In this case please indicate
+Check if alternative imagery gives you better results.

 When leaving a comment against a task, you can have the comment sent as a message to a named mapper.
 Much like Twitter, simply use an @ followed by the username.
 This will send a message to the user containing the comments from this box, plus a link to the task that the comments box relates to.

 @HOTMppr nice work tracing the building details here.

 * You missed a small group of houses on the upper left of the task square